Have you been wondering how to use props in your products product so you can sell more of your crafts in your Etsy shop or Shopify store?

-Or maybe you’ve been using props but your photos aren’t looking as nice as you thought they would and you’re wondering why?
+Or maybe you’ve been using props, but they're just not looking as nice as you thought they would and you’re wondering why.

 Why using lifestyle photos are important for online shoppers

 By including lifestyle photos, you can create a mood, a feeling and bring your products to life in a way you can’t with a studio product photo.
-Lifestyle product photos provide your customer a way to imagine what your product could look like in their life.
-They provide context and are a great way to tell a story that they may not imagine with a standard studio photo.
-Lifestyle photos are a powerful way to show customers how they can use, display or style your product which is an important when online shopping.
+They give your product context and have the power to a tell the story that your customers may not imagine if they were just looking at a plain product photo.

 Be selective with your props

 Just because you see other Etsy sellers using flowers or seashells in their product photos, doesn’t mean you should use them too.

 To me, props should be selected thoughtfully and purposefully.
 Otherwise, your prop will run the risk of looking random in your product photo.

 Here are a few things to ask yourself when selecting props:

 - Is this prop related to my product and/or brand?

 - Does this prop make the photo better or worse?